alias454/graylog-formula/README.rst

 graylog-formula
 ================

-A saltstack formula that can be used to manage graylog installations on RHEL nd Debian based systems using a package or tar file.
+A saltstack formula that can be used to manage graylog installations on RHEL and Debian based systems using a package or tar file.

 Requirements
 ================